pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 That's all, folks!
 ==================

-Now, whenever you push a tagged commit to your Git repo remote on GitHub, this workflow will publish it to PyPI.
+Now, whenever you push a tagged commit to your Git repository remote on GitHub, this workflow will publish it to PyPI.
 And it'll publish any push to TestPyPI which is useful for providing test builds to your alpha users as well as making